Ned Kelly: A Lawless Life by Doug Morrissey

 What prompted my reading of this was when I happened to find it while doing a library search.
 I had began watching the 2003 Ned Kelly film but had to turn it off as it was so obviously ahistorical.
 This book was the perfect antidote.

-Doug Morrissey on the time and region where Kelly lived which means he has researched the people that lived there and the lives they lived.
+Doug Morrissey is an expert on both the time and region where Kelly lived which means he has researched the people that lived there and the lives they lived.
 Unlike genuine legends, there is plenty of documentation about this region.
 This is not a narrative history though it does deal chronologically with the well-known incidents in Kelly’s short criminal life and the realities.
 Although there is certainly speculation where direct evidence is lacking, a lot of what Morrissey suggests is a whole lot more plausible than what is claimed by Kelly’s admirers.
 In fact, I don’t think it is unfair to suggest that most admirers start by assuming everything Kelly claims in his Jerilderie letter is true though presumably not the inconvenient parts he contradicted in other recorded statements.
 The letter can be read (or listened to) in its entirety here.

 If anyone has ever had the acquaintance of a criminal or just a pathological liar, you would have personal experience with just how brazen they can be in their deceit.
 I have personally witnessed people lie when the contradictory evidence is directly in front of them.
 I’ve also witnessed people unashamedly change their lie to another lie when evidence contradicting the first is presented.
 For a hardened criminal who is willing to take from others and especially one willing to hurt of murder others, lying is comparatively easy.
 It is little wonder that people are reluctant to believe them though even the most hardened liars will tell the truth when it suits them.
 Ned Kelly on the facts everybody accepts did indeed rob and murder so lying wouldn’t be a difficult sin to add.
 Especially, as Morrissey shows, that it could (and often did) get him off crimes he had committed when evidence sufficient for court could not be brought forward.